Reality TV World People News Ratings News Scheduling News Application News Spoiler News

 • Episode 2: Jill quit after the very first day of training.
 The trainers were all annoyed and labeled her as a "quitter" because she never put forth her best effort.

-• Episode 3: Lisa left because she decided wrestling wasn't the right career for her.
+• Episode 3: Lisa left because she decided wrestling wasn't the right career for her (see below).

 • Episode 4: Chad was cut because of his lack of ability to keep up the pace with the rest of the group.

-• Episode 5: Rebecca left because she had a family emergency back at home and could not continue to pursue this competition.
+• Episode 5: Rebekah left because she had a family emergency back at home and could not continue in the competition.

-• Episode 8: Kelly was cut because she had a serious back injury and she was beginning to fall behind everybody else in terms of learning new moves.
+• Episode 8: Kelly was cut because she had a serious back injury, and she was beginning to fall behind everybody else when learning new moves.

 • Episode 11: Justin was cut because he lacked aggression in the ring as well as a competitive spirit.

-• Episode 14: Jamie, Eric and Jonah were eliminated when Matt and John were announced the winners of Tough Enough III.
+• Episode 14: Matt and John are announced the winners of Tough Enough III, with Jamie, Eric and Jonah being the runners up.

 Other finalists were:

-• Nick Mitchell (later joined WWE, most notably as a member of the Spirit Squad)
+• Nick Mitchell (later joined WWE, most notably as Mitch of the Spirit Squad, was released in May 2007, went into training in MMA)

 • Chris Nawrocki (later signed a developmental contract but was released in 2005)